 Dave works as the online coordinator for the GAA, and has worked in website management since the early days of the Internet, decades ago in 1996.
 If he’s not watching a Carolina basketball or football game, he’s probably driving his son to ice hockey practice.
 Like his son & daughter, Dave still dresses up for Halloween.

 Keith joined the Carolina Alumni Review in 2007 as associate editor, working on the magazine, website and social media.
-He also is an adjunct instructor in the School of Journalism and Mass Communication.
+He also is an adjunct instructor in the School of Media and Journalism.
 When he’s not chasing commas, he’s usually grocery shopping, Instagramming his cooking or traveling.

 As director of membership, Stephanie exercises both sides of her brain crunching numbers and writing compelling copy.
 Outside of work, she enjoys the peaceful solitude that camping and hiking bring, but her real joy in life comes from her beloved golden retrievers and husband Brad.